turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

     }
 }
 ```
-When creating methods, we have an implementation block that has the keyword `impl` followed by the same name as that of the struct.
-Here we are writing functions that will be available publicly for us to access. `pub` keyword makes these methods publicly available to use.
+When creating methods, we must have an implementation block defined by the `impl` keyword followed by the name of the `struct` to be implemented.
+The `pub` keyword makes the methods publicly available, meaning they can be called by anyone with access to the protocol and a means of signing the transaction.

 The first method `create_update` is used to create or update particular pair.
 It takes three arguments `self`, `k`, and `v`.